Sweet sound from digital sources – advice

 Modern chips run very high speed processes – programmed into their structure – to offer facilities such as upsampling.
 Two problems with this: high speed processing is high speed switching – ON/OFF at frequencies in the MHz – which sprays out RFI, and secondly the mathematical algorithms in their internal programming contain faults, or “glitches”, manufacturers’ literature explains this.
 To compensate, so that the “checksums” add up, the chips interpolate digits that are guesses!
 Our amazing ear/brain combination hears these faults and it spoils our enjoyment.
 The processing is built into the chips and cannot be turned off.

 We have coined the term “busy chips” to describe these problematic components.
 Is there an answer?
 Yes, curiously to go back to early-generation chips with minimal processing.
-Our major supplier Vertex built their superb Aletheia DAC (hifi+ review) around a very simple chip, also used by a small number of other companies, but then treated the circuitry to huge amounts of their RFI/EMI and energy absorption technology for spectacular performance.
+Our supplier Vertex built their superb Aletheia DAC (hifi+ review) around a very simple chip, also used by a small number of other companies, but then treated the circuitry to huge amounts of their RFI/EMI and energy absorption technology for spectacular performance.

 Some technical help